scieloorg/document-store-migracao/docs/usage.md

 Check_similarity command it is possible to make a comparison between the new site and the old site, in order to assess the similarity between the sites.

-In this command it is possible to determine a cut note of how much it is considering an article similar to another.
+In this command it is possible to determine a cut-off mark of how much it is considering an article similar to another.

 Example: